 One of the most important things we learned in writing The Do Not Track Field Guide is that the companies that offer opt-outs for various tracking and profiling activities today have an easier time implementing changes to look for and respond to a user’s DNT signal.
 For instance, we spoke with an engineer who implemented DNT at an advertising company.
 He came to work one morning, read about DNT in Slashdot, wrote a few lines of code and was done before lunch.
 The advertising company already had an existing code base to support opt-out cookies so he was able to reuse existing code.

 Another key learning is that not all opt-outs are created equal.
 We heard from developers who are excited to support the DNT header because it may someday soon enable them to remove ineffective cookie-based privacy opt-outs that did little to engender trust and sustain a user’s choice across their many desktop and device browsers.
 Not only is putting the control in the hands of the user better for the user, but it’s also better for the sites and apps from a technical and compliance perspective.

-Here’s the PDF version of The Do Not Track Field Guide or you can click on the cover image above.
+Here’s the introduction with links to each section and a PDF version of The Do Not Track Field Guide or you can click on the cover image above.
 Also, the sample code from the tutorials is available as a Zip file.
 Finally, you can find the Guide on the Mozilla Developer Network here, where we hope developers will begin to contribute additional implementations for the community.